Home » PowerShell » Get-ADUser attributes from CSV list of users in PowerShell

 }

-In the above PowerShell script, it import ad users from csv file using Import-CSV and pass through to ForEach-Object for iteration to get ad user filter by employee id and get ad user attributes like SamAccountName , Name and Mail attributes.
+In the above PowerShell script, the Import-CSV command imports ad users from csv file and passes through to ForEach-Object for iteration to get ad user filter by employee ID and get ad user attributes like SamAccountName, Name, and Mail attributes.

-In the final step, using Export-Csv cmdlet in PowerShell ,it export ad user to csv file AdUserAttributes.csv.
-Csv file contains ad user all properties.
+In the final step, using the Export-Csv cmdlet in PowerShell, it exports the ad user to csv file AdUserAttributes.csv.
+The Csv file contains ad user all properties.

 $UserAttributesList | Export-csv D:\Powershell\AdUserAttributes.csv -Append -NoTypeInformation

-Cool Tip: Read more about 10 real world examples using Get-ADUser cmdlet !
+Cool Tip: Read more about 10 real-world examples using the Get-ADUser cmdlet!

 Conclusion

-With using PowerShell Get-ADUser cmdlet, you can easily get aduser attributes filter by specific property from csv file and export aduser attributes information to csv file again.
+With using PowerShell Get-ADUser cmdlet, you can easily get aduser attributes filtered by specific property from csv file and export aduser attribute information to csv file again.

 Cool Tip: Read more about Get-ADUser using userprincipalname or upn in PowerShell!